Your Credit Card Could Start Literally “Leaking” Data in the Smartphone Era

 By way of a heads-up comes this news from Canada, and reported in the northerly edition of Huffington Post (and later picked up in Forbes’ credit card “round up” column).
-We’ve mentioned those embedded chips that are due to replace magnetic strips on most credit cards (and have to a large extent in Europe — where the upgraded plastic is the “EMV” standard we’ve written about here before).
+We’ve mentioned those embedded chips that are due to replace magnetic strips on most credit cards (and have to a large extent in Europe — where the upgraded plastic is the “EMV” standard we’ve written about here before) now its about leaking data in smartphone era.

-Now, think of those smartphone commercials you’ve seen where phones can be “tapped” together to exchange information.
+Visualize smartphones commercials you’ve seen, where phones tap together to exchange information.
 Now put that “tapping” ability in a scarier context, and think of it brushing against one of those chips on a card.

-Of course, somebody would have to pretty close to your pocket — the transmitting is done through the atenna used for “Near Field Communication,” or NFC, that makes that “tapping” possible.
+The antenna used for “Near Field Communication” or NFC facilitates the transmitting, enabling that “tapping” capability, but someone would need to be in close proximity to your pocket.
 And while only certain models of Android phones have such tapping ability, the upcoming Galaxy 4 will make that “near” field a little farther than it is already.

 Apparently, such fraud is more commonplace in Europe, where such card chips are themselves more widespread, and it’s unclear, at the moment, what either phone or app makers, or the card issuers themselves, are going to do to combat this problem while it’s still in its early stages.